-2.4 Consultancy and Training Interventions
+2.5 Consultancy and Training Interventions

-Turning to the question of how to promote security enhancements, several research teams have explored the impact of training and external involvement on teams' delivery of secure software.
-Türpe et al.31 explored the effect of a single penetration testing session and workshop on 37 members of a large geographically-dispersed project.
+Several research teams have explored the impact of training and external involvement on teams' delivery of secure software.
+Türpe et al.36 explored the effect of a single penetration testing session and workshop on 37 members of a large geographically-dispersed project.
 The results were not encouraging; the main reason was that the workshop consultant highlighted problems without offering much in the way of solutions.

-Poller et al.'s later study32 followed an unsuccessful attempt to improve long term security practices in an agile development team of about 15 people.
+Poller et al.'s later study37 followed an unsuccessful attempt to improve long term security practices in an agile development team of about 15 people.
 The study investigated the effect of security consultants whose task 'was not to advise the product group on how to change their organizational routines, but to challenge and teach them about security issues of their product'.
 This proved insufficient, for two reasons.
 First, pressure to add functionality meant that attention was not given to security issues.
 Second, developers had trouble 'improving security' because their normal work procedures and ways of structuring their work did not support that kind of quality goal.
-The authors concluded that successful interventions would need "to investigate the potential business value of security, thus making it a more tangible development goal;" and that security is best promoted as a team, not individual, effort.
-In terms of practical support for developers, a recent book 'Agile Application Security' by Bell et al.33 provides guidance, a discussion of tools and detail on a range of assurance techniques; regret-tably it is not selling widely^{}.
+The authors concluded that successful interventions would need "to investigate the potential business value of security, thus making it a more tangible development goal"; and that security is best promoted as a team, not individual, effort.